Embrace the Screens!

 My biggest pet peeve with “kiddy” tablets was the batteries.
 Of course they drain quickly and of course it’s a pain to change them out and of course if you use rechargeable they take forever to charge.
 We went straight to a “real” tablet, but I sorta really wanted to get my youngest this one since it’s age appropriate (read: not as frustrating) with a camera and over 4 gigs of storage, over 350 fun and educational “apps,” plus–the Kid Connect communication app allows for secure communication between the InnoTab and a parent’s smartphone.
 For less than $100 I think this is a great option for big toddlers who aren’t quite ready to get their mitts all over mama’s iPad 🙂

-One way of managing to protect your precious tech from grubby hands is to get them their own.
-And this “kiddy” tablet claims to engage kids up until the age of 9.
-Now my 8-year-old daughter has been completely captivated by Minecraft for the past year, so this particular tablet would not have been a great investment for us, but if I were to do it over again, I certainly would go for this or the InnoTab for when they were smaller, and to be honest I would have been a bit relieved to keep them out of the “real world” apps for as long as possible.
-The Leappad gets great reviews for being durable, with fun games that are age appropriate, and this particular model comes with 11 apps and a library of over 800 to choose from.
+But, if I were to do it over again, I certainly would go for this or the InnoTab for when they were smaller, and to be honest I would have been a bit relieved to keep them out of the “real world” apps for as long as possible.
+The LeapPad gets great reviews for being durable, with fun games that are age appropriate.
+This particular model comes with 11 apps and a library of over 800 to choose from.

-lazy totally daunted parents like me who haven’t quite mastered parental controls quite yet.
+lazy totally daunted parents like me who haven’t quite mastered parental controls just yet.

 babysitters devices and we covered the tax.
 BUT, we’ve learned the hard way that we need to be extra vigilant about enforcing limits.
 We do waver from time to time, but for the most part that’s another reason why my kids love travel so much–they know on travel days they have unfettered access to their devices, so they can Minecraft and movie to their heart’s content.